peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public PeterO.Numbers.EInteger Precision { get; }

-Gets the maximum length of a converted number in digits, ignoring the decimal point and exponent.
+Gets the maximum length of a converted number in digits, ignoring the radix point and exponent.
 For example, if precision is 3, a converted number's mantissa (significand) can range from 0 to 999 (up to three digits long).
 If 0, converted numbers can have any precision.

 <b>Returns:</b>

-The maximum length of a converted number in digits, ignoring the decimal point and exponent.
+The maximum length of a converted number in digits, ignoring the radix point and exponent.

 ### Rounding